spacepy/spacepy/Doc/source/configuration.rst

   The default should almost always be acceptable.

 qindenton_url
-  URL containing Qin-Denton packaging of OMNI data.
+  URL containing Qin-Denton packaging of OMNI data as as single file.
   :py:func:`~spacepy.toolbox.update` will download from the URL.
+  The default should almost always be acceptable.

+qd_daily_url
+  URL containing Qin-Denton packaging of OMNI data in daily files, supplemental to ``qindenton_url``. :py:func:`~spacepy.toolbox.update` will download from the URL.
 The default should almost always be acceptable.

 psddata_url
   URL containing PSD data.